top of page

 1. Profile: It should include data such as the professionalism stage, education, and certificates.

-2. Content: This section shows all the guides and educational materials with a brief description offered by the specialist.
+2. This section shows all the guides and educational materials, along with brief descriptions, offered by the specialist.

 3. Learners’ operation: This feature allows management of the individuals enrolled on the course.

-4. Online assessment: This element enables developing as well as setting tests.
+4. Online assessment: This element enables the development and setting of tests.

 3. Parent